2002 Marib airstrike: Under international law

-On November 15, 2002, Asma Jahangir, the United Nations special rapporteur on extrajudicial, summary, or arbitrary executions, issued her opinion on the strike in a message to the US and Yemen, stating that it "constitutes a clear case of extrajudicial killing", violated international human rights and humanitarian law, and could potentially normalize the practice so long as the host country consents to it.
-Yemen responded to the UN first, explaining that the individuals killed in the strike were being pursued by authorities for terrorist activities, and were previously sought out for arrest multiple times but escaped.
+On November 15, 2002, Asma Jahangir, the United Nations special rapporteur on extrajudicial, summary, or arbitrary executions, issued her opinion on the strike in a message to the US and Yemen, stating it "constitutes a clear case of extrajudicial killing", violated international human rights and humanitarian law, and could potentially normalize the practice so long as the host country consents to it.
+Yemen responded to the UN first, explaining the individuals killed in the strike were being pursued by authorities for terrorist activities, and were previously sought out for arrest multiple times but escaped.

-The US government disregarded the concern from the UN.
-The State Department responded in April 2003, expressing neutrality on the findings but criticizing the consideration of the strike as extrajudicial in the first place, claiming that it had occurred in the context of an armed conflict and thus, by considering al-Qaeda to be a participant, "enemy combatants may be attacked unless they have surrendered or are otherwise rendered hors de combat".
-The statement asserted that the strike was not within the UN Human Rights Council or the special rapporteur's jurisdiction.
+The US government essentially disregarded the concern from the UN.
+The State Department responded to Jahangir's comments in April 2003, expressing neutrality on the findings but criticizing the consideration of the strike as extrajudicial in the first place, claiming that it had occurred in the context of an armed conflict and thus, by considering al-Qaeda to be a participant, "enemy combatants may be attacked unless they have surrendered or are otherwise rendered hors de combat".
+The statement asserted the strike was not within the UN Human Rights Council or the special rapporteur's jurisdiction.
 Based on this outlook, al-Qaeda members were theoretically "combatants who are susceptible to direct attack at all times" according to professor Goldman.
-A report by Amnesty International questioned this defense and the relevance of the law of war in the strike's context, noting that the US (a state-actor) could not legally be considered to be at war with al-Qaeda (a non-state actor) or Yemen, nor could Yemen be considered as being at war with al-Qaeda and the US be a supporting combatant.
+A report by Amnesty International questioned this defense and the relevance of the law of war in the strike's context, noting the US (a state-actor) could not legally be considered to be at war with al-Qaeda (a non-state actor) or Yemen, nor could Yemen be considered as being at war with al-Qaeda and the US be a supporting combatant.
 The report reiterates the organization's view that the individuals should have been genuinely pursued for capture by the US and Yemen before being killed.